Social Media Tips

-2. Build a QUALITY community, not a QUANTITY community
+7. Build a QUALITY community, not a QUANTITY community

 If your company sells fashionable diaper bags look for people who are parents or parents to be, not single college students who play football and love motorcycles.
 Depending on the business, a few thousand, a few hundred, or even a few dozen might be a great number.
 Just remember, as compared to yesteryear, today’s marketing goals are even less ‘how many’ and more about ‘who.’

 Our rule of thumb is posting creative/quality content at least once a day.
-Also consider posting content people want to share with others: such as blogs, fun facts, humorous video of pets doing silly things or people falling on their face or even just a good quote.
+Also consider posting content people want to share with others: such as blogs, fun facts, humorous videos of pets doing silly things or people falling on their faces, or even just a good quote.
 By doing so, you can continue building your community.

-4. Engage with Fans
+9. Engage with Fans

 Get to know the people following you or liking your profile.
 And doing so is simple… ask questions!
 My company is a car dealership.
 Here is an example dialog:

-CarDealership: “What is your dream car?” (this is a question almost any person knows the answer to and would be willing to answer)
+Car dealership: “What is your dream car?” (this is a question almost any person knows the answer to and would be willing to answer)

 Follower#1: @CarDealership 1965 Mustang